LiberTEM/LiberTEM/docs/source/formats.rst

 ============

-To efficiently handle files larger than main memory, LiberTEM never loads the whole data set into memory.
-Calling the :meth:`~libertem.api.Context.load` function only opens the data set and gives back a handle; running an analysis with :meth:`~libertem.api.Context.run` or a UDF with :meth:`~libertem.api.Context.run_udf` then streams the data from mass storage.
+To efficiently handle files larger than main memory, LiberTEM never loads the whole data set at once.
+Calling the :meth:`~libertem.api.Context.load` function only checks that the dataset exists and is value before providing Python with an object which can be used in later computation.
+Running an analysis on this object with :meth:`~libertem.api.Context.run` or :meth:`~libertem.api.Context.run_udf` then streams the data from mass storage in optimal-sized chunks, such that even very large datasets can be processed without saturating the system resources.

 See :ref:`sample data` for publicly available datasets for testing.